Tax Guide for Grocery Stores

 Cigarette Buy-Downs

-If a cigarette manufacturer or distributor offers a "buy-down" promotion, where you agree to sell certain cigarettes at a reduced price and receive compensation from the manufacturer or distributor, sales tax applies to the total received from the customer plus any amount received from the manufacturer or distributor.
+If a cigarette manufacturer or distributor offers a "buy-down" promotion, where you agree to sell certain cigarettes at a reduced price and receive compensation from the manufacturer or distributor, sales tax applies to the amount received from the customer plus any amount received from the manufacturer or distributor.

 Pharmacy and Drug Store Sales